erichuang2015/chaukor/README.md

 Chaukor
 ==================
-Chaukor is a Wordpress theme based on your timeline.
+Chaukor is a WordPress theme based on your timeline.
 It shows your post history in a timeline like manner.

 # Theme features
 - Set a custom site icon (favicon) and navbar logo